-At the Chowade River PIT array, upstream detection efficiency (for all species and tag sizes) was 98%, while downstream detection efficiency was 91%.
-Forty-six unique tags were detected by the array, including 33 Bull Trout, 4 Rainbow Trout, and 8 unknowns5.
-Passage direction was determined for 41 of the tag IDs detected at the Chowade River PIT array (the remaining tags were only detected by one antenna; Appendix D).
-Sixteen Bull Trout were detected moving upstream then downstream (with a time difference of greater than three days), with upstream detections from August 8 to September 11 and downstream detections from September 11 to September 28.
-The average residence time of Bull Trout spawning upstream of the Chowade River PIT array was 15.1 days (SD 13.0, range 11.0-0.2).
+At the Chowade River PIT array, upstream detection efficiency (for all species and tag sizes) was 78%, while downstream detection efficiency was 69%.
+Fifty unique tags were detected by the array, including 41 Bull Trout, 1 Rainbow Trout, 6 Mountain Whitefish, and 2 unknowns6.
+Passage direction was determined for 30 of the tag IDs detected at the Chowade River PIT array (the remaining tags were only detected by one antenna; Appendix C).
+Seven Bull Trout were detected moving upstream then downstream (with a time difference of greater than three days), with upstream detections from July 19 to September 6 and downstream detections from August 22 to September 24.
+The average residence time of Bull Trout spawning upstream of the Chowade River PIT array was 32.9 days (SD 24.1, range 0.2-57.9).
+Nine of the PIT tags detected by the Chowade array in 2024 had been previously detected during spawning migrations on the Chowade River.
+Of the nine redetected PIT tags, six were Bull Trout, one was a Rainbow Trout, one was a Mountain Whitefish, and one was an unknown fish.
+Two Bull Trout were redetected in three different years, one Rainbow Trout was redetected for four different years, while the rest were redetected twice in separate years (Appendix D).

-In Cypress Creek, upstream detection efficiency was 86%, while downstream detection efficiency was 32% (and consistently low throughout the monitoring period).
-Twenty unique tags were detected (17 Bull Trout, 2 Rainbow Trout, and 1 Mountain Whitefish), and direction was determined for six tags (1 Rainbow Trout and 5 Bull Trout; Appendix D).
-Three Bull Trout were detected moving upstream (between August 14 and September 20) then downstream (between August 27 and September 22), but the longest residence time was 7.1 days.
-This suggests the spawning migration of Cypress Creek PIT Bull Trout was not comprehensively captured by the PIT array, potentially due to low downstream detection efficiency.
+In Cypress Creek, upstream detection efficiency was 83%, while downstream detection efficiency was 91%.
+Thirteen unique tags were detected (9 Bull Trout, 3 Rainbow Trout, and 1 Mountain Whitefish), and direction was determined for ten tags (2 Rainbow Trout, 1 Mountain Whitefish, and 7 Bull Trout; Appendix C).
+Three Bull Trout were detected moving upstream (between July 28 and September 21) then downstream (between September 14 and September 22), recycling for 0.3 days, and residence time of 6.1 days and 48.7 days.
+This suggests residence time was not adequately captured by the array in 2024.
+Interestingly, one Bull Trout (484 mm FL at time of tagging on 2022-06-01 in Peace River) travelled downstream then upstream, with a residence time downstream of the array of 16 days, highlighting the variable behaviour of Bull Trout in this system.
+One PIT tag (a Bull Trout) detected in 2024 by the Cypress array was also previously detected by the same array (Appendix D).